APRIL Monthly Newsletter

 December - Mary Ozmun, Darlene Larson, Brenda Niebuhr

 PLEASE NOTE: If these times do not work for you, please remember that it is your responsibility to find a replacement or someone to switch with.
-(Special services are in bold, italics.)

-WORSHIP ASSISTANTS USHERS CAMERAS
+WORSHIP ASSISTANTS USHERS

-February 16 - Deb Thomforde Group H Brent Casmey
+April 6 - Deb Thomforde Group H

-February 23 - John Pfeiffer Group A Jonah Koch
+April 17 - John Pfeiffer Group B

 GREETERS ACOLYTES

-February 16 - Craig & Kathy Schuster
+April 6 - Craig & Kathy Schuster Maddox Schwaab

 VACUUMING SNOW REMOVAL

-Linda Munson Feb.
-9 to Feb.
-15 Brent Casmey
+Linda Munson March 30 to April 5 Brent Casmey

-John Pfeiffer Feb.
-16 to Feb.
-22 Dan Wett
+John Pfeiffer April 6 to 12 Dan Wett

-Jim & Kay Koch Feb.
-23 to March 1 Dave Nybakke
+Jim & Kay Koch April 13 to 19 Dave Nybakke